Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

 - Schroder's opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Grizzlies are the 11th-best defensive team in the league, conceding 113.0 points per game.
+- The Grizzlies are the 11th-best defensive squad in the NBA, giving up 113 points per contest.

-- On the glass, the Grizzlies are 21st in the league, conceding 44.4 rebounds per game.
+- Allowing 44.4 rebounds per contest, the Grizzlies are the 21st-ranked team in the NBA.

-- Looking at assists, the Grizzlies have given up 26.4 per contest, 26th in the league.
+- Looking at assists, the Grizzlies are 26th in the NBA, giving up 26.4 per contest.

-- In terms of 3-pointers, the Grizzlies have conceded 13.0 makes per contest, 25th in the league.
+- Looking at 3-pointers, the Grizzlies have given up 13 makes per game, 25th in the NBA.

 Dennis Schroder vs. the Grizzlies